Magnet accreditation FAQs

 Applying for Magnet accreditation is a significant time and resource investment.

-NUH aims to be the first hospital in the UK accredited in line with the current Magnet model.
+NUH is the first hospital in the UK accredited in line with the current Magnet model.

 How much does it cost?